RazorDude/ramster/readme.md

 ==
 The main goal at this time is to get Ramster stable and feature-rich enough for a v1.0.0 release.
 To do that, it must include:
 - Extensive tests of all modules and components that can cover as much cases as possible.
-- The ability to generate Swagger documentation out of endpoints based on what they return.
+- The ability to generate Swagger documentation out of db models, as well as endpoints based on their route params and possibly what they return.
+Ramster should be able to validate the request object and the response data.
 - The ability to execute tests for each db, client and api module's components, based on a .spec file inside the component folder.
 This will greatly aid the user with continuous integration.
 - The ability to generate certain files (like the bootstrapping index.js file of the whole project, user model, permissions system models) and configs.
 - Complete removal of all not-so-good practices that exist at the moment for the sake of backwards compatibility with v0.4.x and v0.5.x (at the time of writing this they have several thousand downloads each).
+- The ability to generate project templates, such as: blank, basic (users and permissions system), blog (TBD), cms (TBD).
 - In the migrations module, auto-restore the DB state for failed sync and seed.
 - Create a separate ramster-cli package, that will be used to run commands from the console - migrations, config and file generation, testing, etc.
-- Automate a buildAssociation method to the db models, that automates the current associate method
+- Create a buildAssociation method for the db models, that automates the current associate method.
 - Webpack build tools; base and default configurations for React and Angular.
 - Try and reduce the number of dependencies as much as possible.
 - A lot of good an informative badges on top of this readme, all of which must shine in bright green :)
 - Loads and loads of docs and a website that hosts them, not just .md files in the repo.

+___
+Security issues
+==
+Please report any security issues privately at mmetalonlyy@gmail.com.